26th March 2015

 As mentioned above, most people are suitable candidates for dental implants.
 One barrier to having implants can be if you have experienced bone loss, which would make it hard to place the implant.
 However, even this can be resolved in most cases with a bone graft.

 We review every case on its own merits.
 When you come in for a consultation, we will be able to discuss your dental implant options and assess whether you’re a good candidate for this treatment.

 When we fit your dental implants, we will numb your mouth using local anaesthetic.
 There may be some discomfort for several weeks after the procedure as the implant site heals but this can usually be managed successfully with over-the-counter pain medicines.
 We will talk you through what you can expect to experience at the various stages of this treatment.

 The first step in dental implant treatment is making sure that you are orally fit and healthy.
-After having an implant fitted, it usually takes between four and six months for your surrounding jaw bone to bond with the implant and make it secure.
-Once we’re satisfied that your jaw bone as ossified around the implant, we will fit the permanent prosthetic.
+After having an implant fitted, it usually takes between four and six months for your surrounding jaw bone to bond with the implant and makes it secure.
+Once we’re satisfied that your jaw bone is ossified around the implant, we will fit the permanent prosthetic.

 No, dental implants should always be fitted by an experienced and highly trained Implantologist.
 If you currently see a dentist who can’t fit dental implants, you can ask for a referral to someone who has the right qualifications and experience.

 7. Are dental implants really as good as natural teeth?

 Realistically, nothing is as good as your natural teeth when it comes to strength and function, and we will always work hard to preserve your natural teeth if at all possible.
 However, if you have already lost one or more teeth, then dental implants really are the ‘Gold Standard’ for replacing them.